 Campbell Soup Co.: Giving People Inexpensive Eats

-Instead of reducing its marketing spend, Campbell Soup Co. has implemented some recession-proof tactics by shifting its marketing and advertising focus to promoting low-cost snacks and foods, including its line of Goldfish crackers and classic soups—both of which tend to sell well during economic downturns.
+Instead of reducing its marketing spend, Campbell Soup Co. implemented some recession-proof tactics by shifting its marketing and advertising focus to promoting low-cost snacks and foods, including its line of Goldfish crackers and classic soups—both of which tend to sell well during economic downturns.
+Hello comfort food.